 - Additionally, most wires, including cable, telephone, and even sprinkler systems, get chewed up by both tree and ground squirrels.

 - Furthermore, wild mammals such as squirrels carry diseases including typhus and leptospirosis.

 Pest Threat Level

 More information about dangerous illnesses that squirrels may carry:

 Typhus is a bacteria caused by ticks, lice, and fleas that infect squirrels, which is troublesome for pets.
 When in direct contact with soil with urine and feces from an ill squirrel, transmission is possible.
 Water puddles are also commonplace for dogs to contract typhus.
 The sign of illness is rash on the skin, hypotension (low blood pressure), and shock.

 Leptospirosis is a blood infection often found in squirrels from the bacteria Leptospira.
 Signs of illness are chills, muscle and headaches, rash, red eyes, and stomach issues in humans.
-If a pet horse becomes infected, the horse’s eyes may become cloudy and is a sign of a severe infection.
+If a pet horse becomes infected, the horse’s eyes may become cloudy, which is a sign of a severe infection.
 Pet dogs and cats are likely to get ill when in contact where infected squirrels live.
-The connection can be tainted soil or water puddles from squirrel’s urine and feces to pet putting their noses breathing in bacteria.
+The connection can be tainted soil or water puddles from squirrels’ urine and feces to pets putting their noses and breathing in bacteria.

 DO NOT let squirrels or other rodents nest on your property where your family and pets may go.
 Have reoccurring pest inspections from OMNIS professionals.